 [Return to Article Index]

-This article is based on personal experience and observation.
-If you have additional information that might be relevant, or if you have any questions or comments about this article, please feel free to contact me.
-This article was last updated August 2003.
+This article is based on personal experience, observations, and comments I've received from other people who shave their heads.
+If you have any comments or questions about this article, feel free to contact me about them.
+This article was last updated in February 2002.